RMITJake/SEPM-A2/DesignSpec.md

 6.
-[X] Allow technicians to set the severity of a ticket, requires SelectTicket [ ] Escalate ticket, requires SelectTicket
+[X] Allow technicians to set the severity of a ticket, requires SelectTicket [X] Escalate ticket, requires SelectTicket

 7.
 [ ] Change ticket status, requires SelectTicket
+-> additional move tickets to the ArchiveTicket record

 8.
 [ ] Move ticket from OpenTickets to ArchivedTickets after 24 hours